 Where to Stay in Hastings, Minnesota

 If you’re planning a week or month-long vacation in Minnesota, you must know about the reliable lodgings in the region.
 The camping sites at Afton State Park naturally come up as the first option, but we understand that not everyone is into camping.

 If attending nature calls in the woods is not on your wishlist, head to the Nichols Inn & Suites in Hastings.
 The motel offers free parking; all rooms have cable TV and a seating area.
 More importantly, it’s around 3 miles from the town center and 6 miles from the Mississippi River.

-You also enjoy free parking and proximity to the Minneapolis-Saint Paul International Airport, which is only a 21-minute ride away.
+Another cozy lodging in the area is the Coratel Inn & Suites Hastings.
+All rooms have flat-screen TVs and private bathrooms with a shower and hair dryers.
+You also enjoy free parking and proximity to the Minneapolis-Saint Paul International Airport, only a 21-minute ride away.

 The Hastings Country Inn is also the same distance from the airport.
 All rooms in the hotel have a coffee machine, refrigerator, and microwave.
 Plus, there’s an indoor pool if you plan on taking a day off from exploring things to do in Hastings.